Quiver Schur algebras for linear quivers: Graded Schur algebras

 \subsection{Permutation modules}

 Following the recipe in~\cite{DJM:cyc} we will define the graded cyclotomic Schur algebra to be the algebra of graded $\R$-endomorphisms of a particular $\R$-module $G_n^\Lambda$.
-In this section we introduce and investigate the summands of~$G_n^\Lambda$.
+In this section we introduce and investigate the summands of ``graded tensor space''~$G_n^\Lambda$, as defined below.

 \begin{Definition} Suppose that $\bmu\in\Parts$.
 Define $G^\bmu$ and $G_\bmu$ to be the $\R$-modules: